Garden grown vegetables, after school chores and my family traditions shaped how we started Olive My Pickle.

 My grandmother, or as I called her Safta, taught me how to make food.
 She had an abundant garden and a kitchen filled with drying garlic, herbs and spices.
 After school, my chores were to pick tomatoes, cucumbers, peppers and eggplants in the warmer season and root vegetables and greens when it was colder.

-Safta had become an industrious homemaker and no nonsense.
-I always knew my assignments and she would keep me on task.
+Safta had become an industrious homemaker and was no nonsense.
+I always knew my assignments and she'd keep me on task.
 But she always took the care and time to show me how to peel and cut, prep and stir.

-I loved it in her kitchen and that’s where she taught me about how to make pickles which we'd make them together from the bounty of her garden.
+I loved being in her kitchen and that’s where she taught me about how to make pickles which we'd make together from the bounty of her garden.

 Fast forward 30 years and here I am, the owner of my own small-batch, fermented pickle company, Olive My Pickle.

 The very first pickle I made?
 That was Safta’s recipe, her kosher dill fermented pickle.

 Today, our #1 best selling pickle (and LiveBrine) is my grandmother's original Kosher Dill Pickle recipe.

 Back in Safta’s kitchen, I had no idea what salt-water-brine, lactic-acid fermentation was and why it was so special.
 And I certainly had no idea that the pickles and fermented vegetables that were on our family table at every meal growing up were live-culture foods, filled with naturally occurring probiotics and enzymes.